 “He calls his own sheep by name and leads them out.
 When he has brought out all his own, he goes ahead of them, and the sheep follow him because they know his voice.” ~ John 10:3b-5

 A loving and nurturing environment is provided at IPC for children and their families to learn and grow in their faith and to become active participants in the church community.

-Virtual Atrium (Catechesis of the Good Shepherd Sunday School)
+In-Person Atrium (Catechesis of the Good Shepherd Sunday School) Returns This Fall

-Children will gather virtually on Sundays as we share developmentally-guided Christian religious formation inspired by Catechesis methods where the focus is on the contemplation and enjoyment of God.
+Starting Aug.
+15, children will gather on Sundays for Atrium as we share developmentally-guided Christian religious formation inspired by Catechesis methods where the focus is on the contemplation and enjoyment of God.

 What is Catechesis of the Good Shepherd?

 Catechesis of the Good Shepherd is a Montessori-based method of spiritual formation for children, and this program serves the three to ten-year-old children at IPC as their Sunday school.
 It is a religious experience shared by children and adults listening to God’s word together.
 The children work in an atrium, which is a special classroom prepared with hands-on lessons to help them explore the Bible and our Presbyterian worship practices.